lsds/sgx-lkl/samples/languages/python/README.md

 ==============================================

 In this sample you will run a simple Python application in SGX-LKL and get used to the available tools.
-The aim of this sample is to verify that an application works in SGX-LKL without considering more advanced topics like encryption, attestation, networking, and deployment via Docker.
+The aim of this sample is to verify that the Python application works in SGX-LKL without considering more advanced topics like encryption, attestation, networking, and deployment via Docker.

 The Python application is packaged as a Docker image.
 Let's first verify that it works outside of SGX-LKL: